Which Dog Food Is Better: Dry or Wet?

-From a nutritional standpoint, you can’t go wrong selecting either wet or dry foods for your dog, as long as the products come from a reputable manufacturer.
-“Premium foods provide a complete and balanced diet, and deliver higher-quality ingredients for easy digestion and absorption of essential nutrients,” explains Dr. Amy Dicke, an Ohio-based veterinarian who has been a member of teams consisting of nutritionists, researchers and fellow veterinarians.
+From a nutritional standpoint, you can’t go wrong, selecting either wet or dry foods for your dog, as long as the products come from a reputable manufacturer.
+“Premium foods provide a complete and balanced diet, and deliver higher-quality ingredients for easy digestion and absorption of essential nutrients,” explains Dr. Amy Dicke.
+Dr. Dicke is an Ohio-based veterinarian who has been a member of teams consisting of nutritionists, researchers, and fellow veterinarians.

-This year, expect to see flavor combinations and ingredients normally associated with your own foods — such as simmered beef, marinated chicken, garden vegetables and juicy turkey.
+This year, expect to see flavor combinations and ingredients usually associated with your foods — such as simmered beef, marinated chicken, garden vegetables, and juicy turkey.
 Just remember that these foods are specially formulated to meet your dog’s nutritional needs, which are different from human requirements.

 Dr. Katy J. Nelson, an emergency veterinarian in Alexandria, Va., says that while all dogs can enjoy either a wet or dry diet from a premium brand, at least five types of dogs particularly benefit from canned foods:

-1. Puppies Canned food is easy for them to digest and offers a concentrated source of protein.
+Canned food is easy for puppies to digest and offers a concentrated source of protein.

-2. Small breeds They too can have delicate digestive systems and high metabolism.
+Small dogs can have delicate digestive systems and high metabolism.

-3. Dogs with food allergies Nelson often advises owners with food-allergic dogs to feed them a blend of wet and dry.
-This makes the food more palatable to the dog and minimizes problems from possible allergens.
+Nelson often advises owners with food-allergic dogs to feed them a blend of wet and dry.
+Mixing the food makes the food more palatable to the dog and minimizes problems from possible allergens.

-4. Dogs with kidney and urinary tract conditions These dogs need good hydration, which they can get from the moisture of wet food.
+These dogs need proper hydration, which they can get from the moisture of wet food.

-If you have fed your cat dry food only but would like to incorporate some of the new wet foods into your pet’s diet, do so slowly and gradually to minimize intestinal upsets.
+If you have fed your dog dry food only, but would like to incorporate some of the new wet foods into your dog’s diet, slowly and gradually introduce the wet food to minimize intestinal upsets.
 Be sure to decrease the amount of dry food you serve accordingly.

-Both Dicke and Nelson say dry and wet foods can be fed in any combination: separately, at the same or different times, mixed together, and in the morning and evening.
-Nelson, however, notes that it might be best to serve the wet food in the morning so it can be consumed in a timely manner to avoid spoilage.
+Both Dicke and Nelson say dry and wet foods can be fed in any combination: separately, at the same or different times, mixed, and in the morning and evening.
+Nelson, however, notes that it might be best to serve the wet food in the morning so it can be consumed promptly to avoid spoilage.

 Some dog kibbles are coated with ingredients that help clean your dog’s teeth while it chews, and should be served separately.
-“These ingredients should be activated by saliva, but wet food can minimize the effect,” she says.
+“These ingredients should be activated by saliva, but wet food can minimize the effect,” says Dr.Dicke.